qiwi/tech-radar/README.md

 ## Key features
 * Builds radars by `csv`, `json` or `yaml` data
 * Renders a separate description page for each radar entry
-* Сompares radars of the same scope with each other and shows the movement of points
+* Compares radars of the same scope with each other and shows the movement of points
 * Assembles all the radars refs on the main navigation page
 * Redirects scope urls to the latest version of their radars
 * CLI / JS / TS API